maouche/react-metamask-connect/README.md

 # react-metamask-connect
-A ReactJs application that connects with MetaMask
+A ReactJs application that connects with MetaMask.